 - You should accept a legal background check from the producers.

-“Dancing with the Stars” has filmed every one of its seasons at Television City, a studio in Los Angeles.
-There were rumors that renovations would force the show to move out this year; however, that has proved to be not the case.
+“Dancing With the Stars” films every season at Television City, a studio in Los Angeles.
 Television City itself is part of TV history.
-CBS opened the studio in 1952, and a number of popular television programs have filmed there over the years, including “The Ed Sullivan Show,” “Wheel of Fortune” and several soap operas.
+CBS opened the studio in 1952, and a number of popular programs have filmed there over the years, including “The Ed Sullivan Show,” “Wheel of Fortune,” and several soap operas.

-The production schedule for Season 33 hasn’t been announced, which means there are currently no active auditions or casting calls for new dancers.
+With Season 33 already airing, there are currently no active auditions or casting calls for new dancers.

-Alexis Warr, a performer with the “Derek Hough Live!” dance tour, told Dance Dish With KB that her audition “mindset was to show [Hough] who I was as a dancer and as a human.”
+Alexis Warr, a performer with the “Derek Hough Live!” dance tour who ultimately went on to join the “Dancing With the Stars” troupe and live tour, told Dance Dish With KB that her audition “mindset was to show [Hough] who I was as a dancer and as a human.”
 And after she left the audition, she says she “felt great.
 I also reminded myself that whatever’s meant to be will be.”
 She got the gig.

-Warr also shared Hough’s advice to her and the other tour performers: “Derek gave us a little talk about it, because in this industry, we are surrounded by so much judgment, so much negativity.
+Warr was also the first female ballroom dancer ever to win “So You Think You Can Dance.”
+She shared Hough’s advice to her and the other tour performers: “Derek gave us a little talk about it, because in this industry, we are surrounded by so much judgment, so much negativity.
 We sometimes feel a lot of pressure in the dance world.
 Sometimes I question myself: Am I enough?
 Am I doing the right thing?
 And what these dances and what Derek is saying—you are enough and you always have been and you always will be.”

 Check out Backstage’s dance audition listings!